telosnetwork/telos-docs/docs/nodes/non-bp-nodes/run_a_telos_node.md

 ## Setup config.ini
 ### Review
 Review the config.ini file to get familiar with it, adjust as needed.

-__Note: To switch from an API node to a block producing node, uncomment producer-name and signature-provider and set their values__

 ### Set the ports
 Make sure you set the ports to ones that are not already in use on this server by other nodes.